-The district's Homeless Education Program (under Student Services, a component of the Educational Services Department) is currently staffed by the Homeless Services District Community Liaison, a Foster Youth Services District Community Liaison, three (3) full-time District Bilingual Community Liaisons, and one (1) non-bilingual District Community Liaison.
+The district's Homeless Education Program (under Student Services within the district's Educational Services Department) is currently staffed by various members supporting homeless youth.
+Team members include the Homeless Services District Community Liaison, a Foster Youth Services District Community Liaison, and full-time District Community Liaisons.
 District Liaisons work with homeless students and their families, as well as foster youth, migrant students, students in military families, students on probation or returning from incarceration, students with chronic absenteeism issues and other students who need specialized support and services.
-Each District Liaison is bilingual (English and Spanish) and the team of six (6) offers centralized support for all schools in the Palm Springs Unified School District.
+Most District Liaisons are bilingual (English and Spanish) and the team offers centralized support for all schools in the Palm Springs Unified School District.
 The Homeless Education Program ensures that all homeless students and their parents connect with a District Liaison and are introduced to the program and the program's services.
 Students and parents are informed of district and non-district educational and related resources available to their children and their family and are provided with meaningful opportunities to remain engaged in their child's education.
 All homeless students have access to the Homeless Education Program and the program's services, including: students who live in emergency and/or transitional homeless shelters; students who live in campgrounds or vehicles; students who live in hotels or motels; students whose families share housing with other families; runaways; unaccompanied youth pushed out of their home; school-aged unwed mothers who do not live with their parent(s); and sick and/or abandoned students